0nePoint0ne/simple_php_restfull_api/README.md

 # simple_php_restfull_api
 This api was created to be able to manage a simple database.
 It offers people an inside look how the backend of a small ecommerce site might work.
 Slim

+Slim Framework was choosen because it is a micro framework that allows developers quickly and easily write APIs